 In accordance with the disclosure requirements of the SEC, we have adopted the NASDAQ listing standards for independence effective April 2010.
-Each of our directors, other than Daniel J. O'Connor and Gregory T. Mayes, is independent in accordance with the definition set forth in the NASDAQ rules.
+Each of our directors, other than Daniel J. O'Connor and Gregory T. Mayes (Mr. Mayes is not an incumbent director and is being nominated at the 2016 Annual Meeting), is independent in accordance with the definition set forth in the NASDAQ rules.
 Each nominated member of each of our Board committees is an independent director under the NASDAQ standards applicable to such committees.
 The Board considered the information included in transactions with related parties as outlined below along with other information the Board considered relevant, when considering the independence of each director.